vitale82/GWpriors/README.md

 - `mc_source` (source-frame chirp mass, Msun)
 - `redshift`

-The redshift is obtained from the gravitational-wave luminosity distance, assuming a [Plack 2015 cosmology](https://www.aanda.org/articles/aa/abs/2016/10/aa25830-15/aa25830-15.html).
+The redshift is obtained from the gravitational-wave luminosity distance, assuming a [Planck 2015 cosmology](https://www.aanda.org/articles/aa/abs/2016/10/aa25830-15/aa25830-15.html).
 The values of the cosmological parameters are stored as attributes of the `posteriors` group:

 ```python
 for (k,v) in data['posteriors'].attrs.iteritems():